indiana-university/rivet-docs/content/blog/alpha-header.md

 ## Leaving feedback

-The new version of the Rivet header is still in development and we plan to continue iterating on it over the coming months.
+The new version of the Rivet header is still in development and we plan to continue revising it over the coming months.
 We welcome your suggestions during this process.

 To leave feedback on the header preview, [post a comment to our GitHub Discussions thread](https://github.com/indiana-university/rivet-source/discussions/467) or send a message to [rivet@iu.edu](mailto:rivet@iu.edu).